4 Types of Hummingbird Found in Manitoba! (2023)

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hummingbird on my cams RIGHT NOW!)

-Today, you will learn the ONLY type of hummingbird that lives in Manitoba.
+Today, you will learn about the 4 types of hummingbirds that live in Manitoba.

 The below description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!